coryrwest/B2.NET/README.md

 ## Release Notes

+*  0.7.1  Updated documentation and API for removal of AccountId, which is no longer needed. (thanks @seertenedos)
 *  0.7.0  Fixed bug with encoding file names with /, All B2Client constructors will auto authorize with Backblaze, Capabilities surfaced to property on the B2Client, File copy API added.
 *  0.6.1  Made Capabilities on the B2 Client read only, as they define what an application key can do and should not be mutable.
 *  0.6.0  Preliminary support for the v2 Keys API